jss367/jss367.github.io/_posts/2016-07-01-pandas-cheat-sheet-i.md

-If you want to fond both uppper and lower case examples, you can pass `(?i)` to the regex parser to tell it to ignore cases.
+If you want to find both uppper and lower case examples, you can pass `(?i)` to the regex parser to tell it to ignore cases.

 ```python